NoMore201/playmaker/README.md

 Server uses [googleplay-api](https://github.com/NoMore201/googleplay-api) library, which is the python equivalent of the Java [play-store-api](https://github.com/yeriomin/play-store-api) library used by YalpStore.

 Features:
-* Download apks from google play store to your collection.
-Update them or delete if they are not needed anymore.
+* Download apks from google play store to your collection
-* Manage the fdroid repository.
-You can update it manually, as you add/remove apks to your collection.
+* Generate a fdroid repository serving apks downloaded, directly from `<pm_url>/fdroid`
+* Configure automatic updates of app+repo through a Crontab string
 * Non-blocking UI, you can browse the collection or search for an app while the server is updating the fdroid repository.
 * Responsive UI, usable also from a mobile device